ibm-messaging/mq-golang/samples/README.md

 * putget.sh  : Run amqsput and then use the generated MsgId to get the same message with amqsget
 * pubsub.sh  : Start amqssub and then run the amqspub program immediately

+Building a container:
+* runSample.sh         : Drives the process to get `amqsput` into the container
+* runSample.Dockerfile : Instructions to create the container with its dependencies
+* runSample.gomod      : Copied into the container as `go.mod`

 The `mqitest` sample program in its own subdirectory is a more general demonstration of many of the features available from the MQI rather than focussed on a specific aspect.